adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 ![1](/blog/assets/images/8/1.png)

 CORS stands for CROSS ORIGIN RESOURCE SHARING.
 This method allows websites to load resources from different domains securely.
-These resources are usually fonts, images/videos, CSS, ajax requests etc etc. CORS adds flexibility to Same-Origin-Policy which blocks reading resources from different origins by default.
+These resources are usually fonts, images/videos, CSS, ajax requests containing API responses.
+CORS adds flexibility to Same-Origin-Policy which blocks reading resources from different origins by default.
 With Same-Origin-Policy, JavaScript can only make calls to URLs that live on the same origin as the location where the script is running.
-For example, if a JavaScript app wishes to make an AJAX call to an API running on a different domain, it would be blocked from doing so thanks to the same-origin policy.
+For example, if a JavaScript app wishes to make an AJAX call to an API running on a different domain, it would be blocked from doing so.
 To overcome this problem, CORS was introduced.
 CORS allows servers to specify certain trusted ‘origins’ they are willing to permit requests from.

 So how do we define origin?
 Well, origin can be defined as the combination of: